Saved

 ED 1 / Affordable Housing Streamlining Ordinance

-Voice your support for both affordable housing and preserving L.A.’s historic neighborhoods.
+Through the passionate efforts of neighborhood advocates, ED 1 now supports both affordable housing and preserving L.A.’s historic neighborhoods.

 Issue Details